Electric Scooter / PMD FAQ

 - Colour photo (hard copy) of the UL2272 certification mark on your scooter if it is UL2272 certified

-How do I get my registration mark sticker?
+How do I get my identification mark sticker?

-You can purchase your registration mark stickers from our website (click here)
+Afterwhich, you can purchase your identification mark stickers from our website (click here)

-For new customers, you are entitled to a free registration mark sticker upon purchase of any e-scooter.
+For new customers, you are entitled to a free identification mark sticker upon purchase of any e-scooter.

-Where do I stick my registration mark sticker?
+Where do I stick my identification mark sticker?

-Your Registration Mark must be affixed on a non-detachable part of the e-scooter such as the stem.
-Please refer to this website for more information.
+Your Identification Mark must be affixed on a non-detachable part of the e-scooter such as the stem.
+Please refer to this website.
+Click here for more information.

 What is UL2272?